PedroVIOliv/TTS_steam_links/README.md

 1. [Have Python installed if you haven't already](https://www.python.org/downloads/).
 [How to check whether you have Python installed already](https://www.freecodecamp.org/news/check-python-version-how-to-check-py-in-mac-windows-and-linux/)
 2. [Download this project (this link points to a zip of it)](https://github.com/FVMF/TTS_steam_links/archive/refs/heads/main.zip)
 3. Unzip the contents of the file downloaded in step 2 to any folder.
-4. Open the terminal, and navigate to the folder of step 3.
+4. Open the terminal (Linux/MacOS) or command prompt (Windows), and navigate to the folder of step 3.
 Then run this:
    ```
    python point_asset_links_to_local_files.py [FILE_LOCATION_1] [FILE_LOCATION2]
    ```